hackclub/hackclub/workshops/orpheus_run/README.md

 After we have done making our animations, it's time that we implement these animations using JavaScript, implement a scoring system and also a game over system!
 ### 3) JavaScript

-Let's start writing the second most important part, that is JavaScript inside the `script.js` file!
+Let's start writing JavaScript inside the `script.js` file.

-First, let's declare some important variables and also access the required DOM elements.
+First, let's declare some variables to access the required DOM elements.

 ```js
 const character = document.querySelector(".character")